rapid7/metasploit-framework/How-to-use-command-stagers.md

 Command stagers provide an easy way to write exploits against typical vulnerabilities such as [command execution](https://www.owasp.org/index.php/Command_Injection) or [code injection](https://www.owasp.org/index.php/Code_Injection).
 There are currently eight different flavors of command stagers, each uses some sort of system command to save your payload onto the target machine, and execute it.

-# The Vulnerability to Play with
+# The Vulnerability Test Case

 The best way to explain how to use a command stager is probably by demonstrating it.
 Here we have a command injection vulnerability in PHP, something silly you actually might see in an enterprise-level software.
 The bug is that you can inject additional system commands in the system call for ping: